 Look closer next time you see an athlete in action, the sweat pouring out is a sign of exertion and it’s the body’s cooling mechanism.
 The contact of the sweat with the air allows the sweat to evaporate.
 This cools the skin and the blood, which is flowing close to the skin’s surface.
 The cooled blood then moves inward cooling the core.
 If the body cannot evaporate the sweat effectively, or if the fluid loss is too great, then dehydration can occur.

 Even though hydration is important and we all recognize its usefulness during activity, it is striking how often we go into a game dehydrated.
-In fact, a recent study at Indiana State University showed that 80% of their college football players, and 50% of NFL players go into competition dehydrated.
+In fact, a study at Indiana State University showed that 80% of their college football players, and 50% of NFL players go into competition dehydrated.
 Such occurrences can lead to loss of performance and cramps.

 The loss of water from sweat, even as little as 2% of bodyweight can lead to impaired performance, cramps, and impaired cognition.
 Even worse, excessive sweat loss can lead to increased core temperature.
 This could lead to heat exhaustion and heat stroke.
 Every year we read about a young athlete dying because fluid intake was inadequate.
-All of theses outcomes are preventable with a good hydration plan.
+All of these outcomes are preventable with a good hydration plan.

 Stay in the Game